 was used by the Pennsylvania troops at Morristown 1779-80.

 The reenactment groups that we invite do not neccessarily represent the Pennsylvania Line or even the winter of 1779-80.
 They may represent Continental units from other states and a different period of the war.
-If they do a good job, that is perfectly acceptible.
-What is most important is that their ability to tell the Morristown story, and their ability to work with others and the public.
+If they do a good job, that is perfectly acceptable.
+Most important are their ability to tell the Morristown story and to work with others and the public.
 Participation is by invitation only.

-The main reason Pennsylvania troops are represented by the Park is that is who was on the hill where the reconstructed huts are located, and the Wick house also happens to have been the quarters for the Division's commanding officer.
+The main reason Pennsylvania troops are represented by the Park staff and volunteers is because the reconstructed huts are located on the hillside occupied by those brigades.
+Additionally, the Wick house also happens to have been the quarters for the Division's commanding officer.
 However, it should be recognized that the Pennsylvania troops made up only about 20% of the army present at Morristown during the winter of 1779-80.

 In the November of 1779, the Pennsylvania Line marched from the lower